By: Alan Sackrin, Esq.

 At trial, the hotel argued that this was a clear instance of a sudden, unforeseen emergency and therefore what the managers did was right and reasonable under the circumstances, Alan says.

 “Our argument was that someone should have stayed in the area, at the very least to attend to the sick person, but also to make sure others were alerted to the situation, so they weren’t impacted or affected by it,” Alan says.
 “My client had a very large massage table that she brought in with her.
-Complicating the situation even further was that it was a light-colored floor and the vomit was light colored, as well, so the hazard was difficult to see to begin with.”
+Complicating the situation even further was that it was a light-colored floor and the vomit was light-colored, as well, so the hazard was difficult to see.”

 Alan says he never argued that it was appropriate or even possible for the hotel to have cleaned up the mess during that small window of time.

 “Instead, this was more of a failure to warn,” he says, “They may not have had time to clean it up, but they knew of the condition and chose to leave it unattended.